 It served Hong Kong for 73 years and was something of a city symbol, known to travelers worldwide.

 "I have very fond memories of Kai Tak," Davie said.
 "When I first joined Cathay Pacific, I spent many happy hours walking around Kowloon City every time I had a visitor in town, watching the aircraft fly low over the houses and shops.

 "The approach looked really amazing from the ground, and also as a passenger, especially if you were seated on the right-hand side of the aircraft."

 Davie's favorite route was arriving from Japan or Taiwan, northeast of Hong Kong.

-"This allowed the pilot to fly the aircraft initially along the East Lamma shipping channel before turning around the end of Hong Kong Island, past Green Island, and heading toward the checkerboard to make the final approach," he remembered.
+"This allowed the pilot to fly the aircraft initially along the East Lamma shipping channel before turning around the end of Hong Kong Island, past Green Island, and heading toward the checkerboard to make the final approach," he remembers.